3gbCyber/IR-Last-Write-Time/README.md

 Argument2 & Argument3: Choose the range date Ex.
 5/13/22 5/15/22
 Arguemnt4: The output name Ex.
 C:\Users\myuser\Desktop\Result.csv

 Ex.
-I'm looking to files that had been modified from 5/13/22 5/15/22 in all C:\ and want to save the result in Desktop
+I'm looking for files that had been modified from 5/13/22 5/15/22 in all C:\ and want to save the result in Desktop

 ```./script.ps1 "C:\" 5/13/22 5/15/22 C:\Users\cyber\Desktop\Result.csv```